gjpelletier/delta_method/README.md

 ### Example 1: Using delta_method and parametric_bootstrap

-An example showing how to use the new delta_method and parametric_bootstrap functions is provided in this Jupyter Notebook:
+A detailed example showing how to use the delta_method and parametric_bootstrap functions is provided in this Jupyter Notebook:

 [https://github.com/gjpelletier/delta_method/blob/main/delta_method_example.ipynb](https://github.com/gjpelletier/delta_method/blob/main/delta_method_example.ipynb)